The brilliant plugin designed to help developers optimise the performance of WordPress sites, running on PHP 5.3 to 5.6 web servers.

 The logging is based on probability, not absolute metrics.
 Although it would be possible to make the number of requests logged more accurate, this would add overhead to every single request, not just the ones being logged.
-Therefore, in the interest of performance, it will only log the request if the probably of a random number if less than or equal to your target.
+Therefore, in the interest of performance, it will only log the request if the probability of a random number is less than or equal to your target.
 This will mean that sometimes you get slightly more or less than the target number of requests.

 What’s the difference between basic and advanced logging?

 Basic logging is very light weight and will only capture the URL, total duration, amount of memory used, number of database queries, template used and the type of request.
 Advanced logging will also capture the execution time of each plugin down to the function level, as well as all the database queries.

 Basic logging is great to leave running in the background to get an idea of the overall performance of your site and spot trends, such as slow performing requests, templates or types of requests.
 Advanced logging is then great for drilling down in more detail to find out how the time is spent on those slow requests.
 In the requests table, advanced requests will have the link to view details in the actions column.